-Since the 1850s, pressures from land development, the invasion of non-native plant species, and fire suppression and, more recently, the herbivory of hyperabundant deer, have restricted Garry oak ecosystems to fringe areas and continue to threaten their existence today (Figure 12).
+Since the 1850s, pressures from land development, the invasion of non-native plant species, and fire suppression have restricted Garry oak ecosystems to fringe areas and continue to threaten their existence today (Figure 12).
 These ecosystems are now mostly found on dry rocky outcrops where the terrain is less suitable for urban development.